1921 Persian coup d'état

-1921 Persian coup d'état, known in Iran as 3 Esfand 1299 coup d'état (کودتای ۳ اسفند ۱۲۹۹ with the Solar Persian date), refers to several major events in Qajar Persia in 1921, which eventually led to the deposition of the Qajar dynasty and the establishment of the Pahlavi dynasty as the ruling house of Iran in 1925.
+1921 Iranian coup d'état, known in Iran as 3 Esfand 1299 coup d'état (کودتای ۳ اسفند ۱۲۹۹ with the Solar Persian date), refers to several major events in Qajar Iran in 1921, which eventually led to the deposition of the Qajar dynasty and the establishment of the Pahlavi dynasty as the ruling house of Iran in 1925.

 The events began with a coup by the Persian Cossack Brigade headed by Reza Khan on 22 February 1921.
 The precise level of British involvement in the coup remains a matter of historical debate, but it is almost certain that Edmund Ironside provided advice to the plotters.
-With this coup Ziaoddin Tabatabaee took over power and became prime minister.
+With this coup Zia ol Din Tabatabaee took over power and became prime minister.
 The coup was largely bloodless and faced little resistance.
 With his expanded forces and the Cossack Brigade, Reza Khan launched successful military actions to eliminate separatist and dissident movements in Tabriz, Mashhad and the Jangalis in Gilan.
-The campaign against Simko and the Kurds was less successful and lasted well into 1922, though eventually concluding with Iranian success.
+The campaign against Simko and the Kurds was less successful and lasted well into 1922, though it eventually concluded with Iranian success.

 Background

-In late 1920, the Persian Soviet Socialist Republic in Rasht was preparing to march on Tehran with "a guerrilla force of 1,500 Jangalis, Kurds, Armenians and Azerbaijanis", reinforced by the Bolsheviks' Red Army.
+In late 1920, the Persian Socialist Soviet Republic in Rasht was preparing to march on Tehran with "a guerrilla force of 1,500 Jangalis, Kurds, Armenians and Azerbaijanis", reinforced by the Bolsheviks' Red Army.
 This fact, along with various other disorders, mutinies and unrest in the country created "an acute political crisis in the capital."

-By 1921, the ruling Qajar dynasty of Persia had become corrupt and inefficient.
-The oil-rich nation was somewhat reliant on the nations of Britain and Russia for military and economic support.
+By 1921, Qajar Persia had become corrupt and inefficient.
+The oil-rich nation was somewhat reliant on Britain and Russia for military and economic support.
 Civil wars earlier in the decade had threatened the government, and the only regular military force at the time was the Cossack Brigade.

-The Qajar shah in 1921 was Ahmad, who had been crowned at the age of eleven.
-He was considered to be a weak, incompetent ruler, especially after British, Russian and Ottoman occupations of Persia during World War I. In 1911, when the capital city, Tehran, had been seized by the Russians, armed Bakhtiaris tribesmen, rather than Iranian regular troops, expelled the invaders.
+Ahmad Shah Qajar, the shah of Iran at the time, had only been crowned in 1909 at the age of eleven and was considered to be a weak, incompetent ruler, especially after British, Russian, and Ottoman occupations of Persia during World War I. In 1911, when the capital city, Tehran, had been seized by the Russians, armed Bakhtiari tribesmen, rather than Iranian regular troops, expelled the invaders.
 This further diminished the government's reputation, rendering it almost powerless in time of war.

 Britain, which played a major role in Persia, was perturbed by the Qajar government's inability to rule efficiently.
 This inefficiency was the background of a power struggle between Britain and Soviet Russia, each nation hoping to control Persia.

 On 14 January 1921, the British General Edmund Ironside chose to promote Reza Khan, who had been leading the Tabriz battalion, to lead the entire brigade.
 About a month later, under British direction, Reza Khan's 3,000-4,000 strong detachment of the Cossack Brigade reached Tehran.